Clicky

 • Start manually controlling picture tonality (the lightness/darkness of your photograph) efficiently, effectively, and thoughtfully.

-• Using white balance settings as an element of the composition.
+• How white balance settings are used as an element of the composition.

 • Thoughtful and practical visual design.